Andy Maurer

-Andrew Lee Maurer (September 30, 1948 – January 3, 2016) was an American football offensive lineman in the NFL for the Atlanta Falcons, New Orleans Saints, Minnesota Vikings, San Francisco 49ers, and the Denver Broncos.
+Andrew Lee Maurer (September 30, 1948 – January 3, 2016) was an American professional football offensive lineman in the NFL for the Atlanta Falcons, New Orleans Saints, Minnesota Vikings, San Francisco 49ers, and the Denver Broncos.
 He played in Super Bowl IX as a member of the Vikings and Super Bowl XII as a member of the Broncos.
 He appeared in 109 regular season games, starting 84 of them.
 Additionally, he started all seven playoff games he appeared in.
 Maurer played college football at the University of Oregon.

-Maurer served as head football coach at Cascade Christian High School in Medford, Oregon, from 1992–2010.
+Maurer served as head football coach at Cascade Christian High School in Medford, Oregon, from 1992 to 2010.
 He died of cancer on January 3, 2016, at the age of 67.